grzegorz914/homebridge-enphase-envoy/README.md

 4. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

-## Important note v4.0.0 and abowe detect all devices automatically!!!
+## Info v4.x.x and abowe!!!
-Version 4.0.0 whole new concept.
+1. Version 4.0.0 whole new concept.

-## Important note v3.5.0!!!
-Version 3.5.0 detect automatically all installed devices, please check Your config after update to this version.

-## Important note v3.0.0!!!
-Version 3.0.0 accesory moved to Power Meter custom Characteristic, due to Apple HomeKit limitations right now only in EVE or Controller app displayed correctly, in HomeKit displayed as 'Unsupported'.
-If U want to use old CO2 sensor style just still with 2.x.x version
+2. All devices in PV are detected automatically.
+3. Envoy authentication is detected automatically.
+4. For best experiences please use *Controller App* for iOS

 ## Info v3.x.x
 1. With release v3.0.0 the plugin is present as Power Meter and the Power is displayed in (kW) and Energy in (kWh).